Programme Overview & Resources

 Apprenticeship Overview

-An at-a-glance guide to the NHS Educator Apprenticeship.
+An at-a-glance guide to the Educator Apprenticeship.
 It outlines who the programme is for, how it is delivered, and the key duties covered.
-It also shows alignment with NHS frameworks and highlights contextualised workshops, plus details on duration, entry requirements, funding, and assessment.
+It also shows alignment with key NHS frameworks and highlights contextualised workshops, plus details on duration, entry requirements, funding, and assessment.

 6-Month Evaluation Report